 - 120 Million- The number of pounds of Easter candy purchased annually

-- 90 Million- The number of Chocolate bunnies made for Easter
+- 90 Million- The number of Chocolate bunnies made for the holiday

-- 9 Billion- The total amount spent on Easter food and candy annually
+- 9 Billion- The total amount spent on food and candy annually

-- 5 Billion- The amount of Marshmallow peeps consumed around Easter
+- 5 Billion- The amount of Marshmallow peeps consumed around the holiday

 - 89% – The amount of people who say chocolate bunnies should be eaten by the ears first